Blepharitis: Procedures

+Related conditions

 Prevention

 Blepharitis is a result of bacteria and inflammation from congested meibomian oil glands at the base of each eyelash.
 Routine washing of the eyelids helps subdue symptoms and prevent blepharitis.
 Washing each eyelid for 30 seconds, twice a day, with a single drop of hypoallergenic soap (e.g. baby shampoo) and ample water can help.
 The most effective treatment is over the counter lid scrubs used twice a day.
 Some doctors may recommend using a hypochlorous acid treatment depending on the severity.

 Treatment

 Blepharitis is a chronic condition causing frequent exacerbation, thus requiring routine eyelid hygiene.
 Hygienic practices include warm compresses, eyelid massages, and eyelid scrubs.
-A Cochrane Systematic Review found topical antibiotics to be effective in providing help symptomatic relief and clearing bacteria for individuals with anterior blepharitis.
+A Cochrane Systematic Review found topical antibiotics to be effective in providing symptomatic relief and clearing bacteria for individuals with anterior blepharitis.
 Topical steroids provided some symptomatic relief, but they were ineffective in clearing bacteria from the eyelids.
-Lid hygiene measures such as warm compresses and lid scrubs were found to be effective in providing symptomatic relief for participants with anterior and posterior blepharitis.
+Eyelid hygiene measures such as warm compresses and eyelid scrubs were found to be effective in providing symptomatic relief for participants with anterior and posterior blepharitis.
+BlephEx is a handheld medical device used by a doctor to exfoliate eyelids to treat blepharitis.